emzabell/saunchy/README.md

 ### Getting Started
 Clone repo and configure src/config.json as desired.
 Within config.json:
 * *topLevelDomains* are the domains that you'd like to support for passthrough URL launching.
-If any of these strings are found within your search string, it will simply launch the URL you provided.
+If any of these strings are found within your first argument, it will simply launch the URL you provided.
 * *searchEngines* define the search engines you'd like to support for searching.
   * The name field can be anything you like.
 It does not change how you'll call the utility.
   * The tokens field is used to define the arguments you'd like to support when selecting that engine.
 E.g., "npm run start **google** mySearchQueryHere" and "npm run start **goo** mySearchQueryHere" are equivalent due to the default token config.